Configuration of a new system that will go through ROI iAM

 CreateUserModifyUserDeleteUserAssignUserMembershipRevokeUserMembershipEnableUserDisableUser

-Important In the current ROI iAM version, the source of entries does not change.
+Important In the current ROI iAM version, the source of the entries does not change.
 SAP IdM continues to create both

 MX_PERSONandMX_PRIVILEGEentries, while the ROI iAM load jobs enhance them with the values required for provisioning to target systems.